flxhrdyn/flxhrdyn/README.md

 ### My name is **Felix Hardyan**
 <p align="justify">
-Informatics undergraduate at Gunadarma University.
-I’m a highly motivated individual and currently seeking experience where I can hone my skills and contribute to the community.
-I’m eager to learn Artificial      Intelligence and Machine Learning.
-The potential of AI and Machine Learning to change the world sparks my curiosity like nothing else, and I’m driven to be part of that evolution.
+Informatics undergraduate at Gunadarma University with experience in Artificial Intelligence, Machine Learning, and Data Analysis.
+Highly motivated individual with strong analytical and problem-solving skills, eager to apply my knowledge and contribute to the community.
 </p>

 - 🔭 I’m currently studying at Gunadarma University